Gnaku-18519/DataAnalysis/README.md

 ## ER Diagram
 * Entity (eg. Product)
 * Attribute (eg. price, name, category)
+  * Domain: the atomic type of every attribute
 * Entity Set should have more than one attributes or is the "many" in many-one or many-many relationships
 <img width="300" alt="image" src="https://user-images.githubusercontent.com/84046974/192125834-88067859-e573-4b8a-bdd9-22702db1b5e6.png">